Alejogb1/job-board/blog-data/tools-or-a-website-to-help-with-database-normalization.md

 One thing to remember is that normalization is not a binary thing it's a spectrum sometimes you might choose to denormalize for performance reasons or other constraints just know the trade offs and why you are doing it

-Also a joke I've heard once Why was the database so bad at poker Because it always had too many tables and no relation with the dealer... hehe get it table relations okay sorry it was terrible
+Also a joke I've heard once Why was the database so bad at poker Because it always had too many tables and no relation with the dealer... hehe get it table relations  sorry it was terrible

 Bottom line don't rely solely on tools or websites think about the problem you are trying to solve and apply the normalization principles to your database design Good luck